dubarikalita/bucket-list-tracker/README.md

 1. User signs up or logs in using AWS Cognito
 2. React frontend sends requests to AWS AppSync
-3. AppSync talks to DynamoDB to store/retrieve data
+3. AppSync communicates with DynamoDB
-4. Amplify handles authentication, API, and hosting
+4. AWS Amplify manages authentication, API, and hosting
 5. User sees their updated bucket list instantly

 ---